-- 1. The position of the bank as a whole shall be indicated. - 2.
-Amounts in columns 2, 3, 4 and 5 should be cumulative positions over the year.
-Outstanding amounts at the end of each financial year shall be carried over and taken into account in the next year's limit and therefore shall be included while computing the eligible limits for the next year [paragraph A 2 (a)].
+1. The position of the bank as a whole shall be indicated.

+2. Amounts in columns 2, 3, 4 and 5 should be cumulative positions over the year.
+Outstanding amounts at the end of each financial year shall be carried over and taken into account in the next year's limit and therefore shall be included while computing the eligible limits for the next year [PART A, Section I, paragraph 1(ii)(a)]